Skip to main content

 • Summer Bridge Scholars Program

-Note: Continuing students do not need to complete an additional application for spring/summer aid.
+Note: Continuing students do not need to complete an additional request for spring/summer aid.
 Your enrollment in the spring/summer term is all that is needed to receive your eligibility for financial aid.
 Students generally receive an official spring/summer aid notice within one to two weeks of registering for the spring and/or summer term.
 Aid notices are only issued if enrollment is at least half-time.

 Enrollment Requirements